What is a WISP? Written Information Security Plan (2026)

 The Stakes: Data Breaches and Regulatory Pressure

 Tax and accounting firms are prime targets for cybercriminals.
-The financial services sector saw average data breach costs reach $5.9 million in 2023, with tax professionals facing unique risks due to the volume and sensitivity of client data they manage [1].
+Since May 2024, a security event involving the unencrypted information of at least 500 consumers must be reported to the FTC no later than 30 days after discovery [6], and the IRS asks tax professionals to report data theft to their IRS Stakeholder Liaison right away [7].
 Regulatory bodies like the IRS, FTC, and state authorities now require every tax and accounting firm to maintain a Written Information Security Plan (WISP), regardless of firm size [2] [3].

 What’s at risk if you don’t have a WISP?